nsheff/env/README.md

 # env
 Linux environment files

-This respository just contains a few files to set up a linux command line environment the way I like it.
+This repository contains a few files to set up a linux command line environment the way I like it.

 This includes: